--Any documents that will be published in any major public format (i.e. the Bucknellian, Bucknell Magazine, local newspapers, BSG Website, etc.) and any formal recommendations made to the University must be taken in front of Congress in which a motion can be put forth for a “vote of confidence.”
-A 2/3 vote of the present members of Congress is necessary for endorsement.
+6.S2.1 Any formal recommendations to University administrators or departments made to the University must be taken in front of Congress in which a motion can be put forth for a “vote of confidence.”
+A 2/3 vote of the present members (minus abstainers) of Congress is necessary for endorsement.

 Section III: Emergency Electronic Voting

 6.S3.1 In the event that there needs to be a resolution consideration before the next meeting of the Bucknell Student Government Congress, the Executive Board may declare that an emergency electronic vote needs to take place.

 6.S3.2 Upon declaration by the Executive Board of the need for an emergency electronic vote, the Judiciary Committee shall then convene as soon as possible.
 The Judiciary Committee shall then determine if indeed an “emergency” is present.

 6.S3.3 An “emergency” is when a resolution needs to be considered by BSG Congress before the next official meeting of BSG Congress, where there are no other alternatives other than having an electronic vote before the next meeting, where the resolution in question is extremely important to the general welfare of the student body, where it is predicted that there will not be many dissenting votes from Congress, and where it is in the best interest of the organization to proceed with this “emergency” electronic vote.

 6.S3.4 If the Judiciary Committee does believe that the resolution is so dire that it needs to be considered by the Congress as soon as possible, albeit with limited debate, then they can declare that the emergency electronic vote is permitted.
 If the Judiciary Committee does not declare that the vote is permitted, then the emergency electronic vote shall not take place.